abhimax4064/Disjoint-Set-Union/README.md

-# Disjoint-Set-Union-DSU-
+# Disjoint-Set-Union-DSU
-This is a General Purpose Library which can be used to perform various operations of DSU Data Structures like make_set, find_set, union_set.
+General Purpose DSU Library which can be used to perform various operations of DSU Data Structures like make_set, find_set, union_set in a effecient and easy way.